 When George W Bush’s Iraq war plans were opposed by France, many Americans launched a boycott of French products.
 They saw France’s UN leadership against Bush’s war in Iraq as obstructionism and anti-American.
 The US didn’t wait for world approval.
 It went ahead anyway and laid the smack down on Saddam Hussein and his regime in Iraq.
 To many world observers, this episode highlighted the height of American arrogance.
 In fact, so many American tourists got flak in Europe and other parts of the world, many claimed they were Canadians just so they can avoid the grief of being labeled a ‘war monger.’
 It has been many years since the Iraq invasion but many of the explanations for this American ‘arrogance’ show no signs of dying soon.
 One of the most common explanations for this perceived arrogance and ‘exceptionalism’ is the fact that many Americans don’t travel abroad much.
 The thinking is if Americans had more exposure to the rest of the world, they would develop greater cultural sensitivity and wouldn’t throw their weight around so much.
 Indeed, this is the animus behind the ridicule Republican vice presidential candidate Sarah Palin suffered when she said that she can ‘see Russia from my house.’
 The criticism of such thinking is that if Americans traveled more, they wouldn’t be such clueless rubes.
 I beg to differ.

 The main reason most Americans don’t bother to travel widely is that America, in of itself, is a huge continent.
 From tropical regions(where the locals continuously try to find ways to lose weight fast when summer is in sight) to Arctic wastelands and all points in between, it will literally take years before anyone gets truly exhausted all the great travel destinations and travel experiences America offers.
 What about cultural variety?
 Like taking appetite suppressants instead of working out and dieting?
+Or taking a bike holiday in holland?
 Have you ever been to Los Angeles or San Francisco or New York?
 If you wanted to eat Khmer food, listen to Tibetan chants or unwind to Peruvian mountain music, you probably don’t need to travel further than the closest big city.
 Seriously.
 America has so many immigrants from all four corners of the world that the smells, tastes, ideas, and sounds of the rest of the world isn’t that far away.
 It is no wonder that Americans don’t feel a big compulsion to travel.
 They are in the enviable position of having a copy of the larger world within their borders.
 They also have great technology inventions like web related stuff or media related stuff.
 Haters gone hate?
 Sure, it would be nice to go to a more ‘authentic’ place but you have to admit, America’s got quite a bit to offer already.
 Authenticity and ‘going to the source’ can only take you so far.

 I know that some parts of the country, namely red states, got surprised by the November election results.
 Who can blame them for being caught flatfooted?
 After all, in poll after poll after poll, a large majority of Americans say that the country is headed in the wrong directions.
 There is also that no small matter of the unemployment rate-we’re still stuck at around 7% unemployment.
 Food stamp and welfare rolls have exploded.
 I can go on forever, but I don’t want to get depressed.
 You get the picture.
 Things aren’t looking good at many different levels.
 The awesome growth of the stock market from below 7000 points to current levels has been nothing but phenomenal.
 Still, people on Main Street aren’t feeling the good times on Wall Street.
 If all the items above are true (and you know they are), why was Obama elected instead of Romney?
 Actually, the answers are quite simple.
 They aren’t surprising at all.